jon-jacky/home/recent.md

   with 19 different recordings by Bill Evans, and also via
   <https://news.ycombinator.com/item?id=17684477> with links to more
   performances by Evans, Towner, and guitarist Antoine Boyer.
-  Evans talks about music between numbers with the trio at this house concert in Helsinki in 1970: <https://www.youtube.com/watch?v=C0AcvMBPuZI>
+  Evans talks about music between playing with the trio at this house concert in Helsinki in 1970: <https://www.youtube.com/watch?v=C0AcvMBPuZI>

  3 Aug 2018